amiothenes/coachly/README.md

 - **Advanced AI**: Expanded exercise detection, injury prevention, and wearable integration.
 - **Professional Tools**: Dashboards for trainers and premium features for advanced users.

 Coachly demonstrates how technology can encourage healthier lifestyles, provide personalized guidance, and foster supportive communities.
 By leveraging AI for real-time feedback and progress tracking, it helps users build confidence and achieve their fitness goals.
-The project reflects the spirit of Ignition Hacks—using innovation to create positive impact and prepare students for the future of tech.
+The project reflects the spirit of Ignition Hacks, using innovation to create positive impact and prepare students for the future of tech.

 ## Setup
 ### Environment Variables